Nety20/python-workshop/README.md

 The main goal of the training is to improve the capacity of ICPAC staff in the use and applications of Python programming for hydrological and climate forecast modeling.

+##OBJECTIVES
+* Learn more on python scripting
+* Learn on how to use the git
+*Learn on Impact based forecasting using CLIMADA

 ## Outputs/Outcomes:
 * Understanding basic Python concepts and libraries (netCDF manipulation files,
 * xarray, pandas, rasters, numpy, and shell scripting,